iiasa/message-ix-models/doc/global/source/message_globiom/socio_econ/tech.rst

 -- material to be moved to annex:

 For a period length of one year, the following equation describes the dynamic constraints:

+For more detailed assumptions, see Annex. **[cross-link to correct section]**

+**TO BE PASSED TO ANNEX:**

+An important factor in this context that influences technology adoption in MESSAGE are technology diffusion constraints.
+Technology diffusion in MESSAGE is constraint by dynamic constraints that relate the activity a (level of production) in a period t to the activity in the previous period t-1 (Messner and Strubegger, 1995 :cite:`messner_users_1995`).
+Two parameters, an annual increment or startup value s and an annual growth rate r are used to parameterize these dynamic growth constraints.
+For a period length of one year, the following equation describes the dynamic constraints:

 .. image:: /_static/technology_diffusion_eq_1.png
    :width: 160px